rehan606/Telegram-Bot-n8n/README.md

 ---

 ### **Step 3: Activate the Workflow**
-Turn on the workflow and start chatting with your Telegram bot.
+Activate the workflow and begin chatting with your Telegram bot.

 ---